penhauer/RobotCar-Slicing-Demo/README.md

      ./remove-latency.sh
      ```

-## Components and Their Network Roles
+## Directories and Files

-**Understand the function of each part in the system.**

-*For detailed script explanations, see the [Detailed Script/Config Reference](#detailed-scriptconfig-reference) section.*

 ### 1. **Robot Car (`/car`)**
-- **Video Streaming**: Captures video from the car’s camera and sends it over UDP to the controller.
+All car related files are in this directory.
+- `/car/control_server.py`
-- **Control Server**: Receives movement commands from the controller.
-Uses a reverse SSH tunnel for NAT traversal.
+  - Establishes a reverse SSH tunnel to the controller for NAT bypassing.
-- **Environment Variables**: Set in `.env` (see Setup & Usage section).
+  - Listens for TCP connections on the control port.
+  - Receives JSON commands and controls the car.

+- `/car/run_control_server.sh`
+  - Runs the `controler_server.py` with appropriate env variables specified in `.env`.

 ### 2. **Controller (`/controller`)**
+All controller related files are in this directory.

+- `/controller/show_video.sh`
-- **Video Reception**: Receives the UDP video stream.
-Optionally, processes the video using OpenCV.
+  - Receives and displays the video stream on the port specified by the first argument.

+- `/controller/control_client.py`
-- **Control Client**: Connects to the car’s control server via the reverse SSH tunnel.
-Sends movement commands (WASD keys) over TCP.
+  - Connects to the car’s control server.
+  - Sends movement commands to the reverse ssh tunnel port.
+  - Optionally processes video for obstacle detection.

 ### 3. **Testbed (`/testbed`)**
-- **Network Slicing and Emulation**: Used to simulate different network conditions.
+Directory to testbed related files and scripts.

+- `/testbed/add-latency.sh` and `/testbed/remove-latency.sh`
+  - Add or remove artificial network latency for demo purposes.
+Specifically, latency is added/removed inside the UPF2 pod on the node where 5G core is hosted.

 ### 4. **Environment Examples (`/env_examples`)**
-- Provide sample `.env` files for different cars or scenarios.
-See Setup & Usage section for usage.
+Sample `.env` files for different cars or scenarios.

-## Network Flow
+## Network Setup

 This is a high-level view view of the network connections between the car and the controller.
-First, the car establishes an SSH connection to a publicly available server which acts as the client or the remote controller of the car.
-This is to bypass any NAT between the car to the controller.
-This is exactly the case for our labscale 5G testbed.

-The control commands are sent from the controller to the car over the SSH connection established.
-The video stream from the car is sent over UDP to the controller.
+First, the car establishes an SSH connection to a publicly available server which acts as the remote controller of the car to setup reverse port forwarding.
+This is to bypass any NAT between the controller to the car which happens to be the case for 5G open source testbeds.
+This way, the control commands can be sent  controller's process to the local port `$CONTROLLER_CONTROL_PORT`.
+The commads then are forwarded to the local port where the car is listening to receive commands.
+The video stream from the car is sent over UDP to the controller to the port `$CONTROLLER_STREAMING_PORT`.

 ```
 +-------------------+         UDP (Video Stream)              +------------------+